ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Description:

-: The output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.
+: These requirements motivate the creation of the Time Base Unidirectional Attestation (TUDA) {{-tuda}}, the output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.

-The freshness is preserved in the evidence, allowing past states of the device can be determined.
+: The freshness is preserved in the evidence by the use of a Time Stamp Authority (TSA) which provides Time Stamp Tokens (TST).

+## Trusted Path Routing

+Use case name:
+: Trusted Path Routing

+Who will use it:
+: Service Providers want to offer a trustworthy transport service to Government, Military, Financial, and Medical end-users.

+Message Flow:
+: background check model for a centralized controller based alternative, and passport model for a router/switch distributed alternative.

+Attester:
+: Routers/switches

+Relying Party:
+: Network Controllers and Peer Routers/Switches

+Claims used as evidence:
+: TPM Quotes, log entries passed into TPM PCRs, trustworthiness levels appraised by Verifiers, and included in passports.

+Description:

+: There are end-users who believe encryption technologies like IPsec alone are insufficient to  protect the confidentiality of their highly sensitive traffic flows.
+These end-users want their sensitive flows to be forwarded across just those network devices currently appraised as trustworthy by the TCG-RIV use case.

+{{?I-D.voit-rats-trusted-path-routing}} discusses two alternatives for exchanging traffic with  end-user customer identified "sensitive subnets".
+Traffic going to and from these subnets will transit a path where the IP layer and above are only interpretable by those network devices recently evaluated as trustworthy.

+These two alternatives are:

+Centralized Trusted Path Routing:

+: For sensitive subnets, trusted end-to-end paths are pre-assigned through a network provider domain.
+Along these paths, attestation evidence of potentially transited components has been assessed.
+Each path is guaranteed to only include devices meeting the needs of a formally defined trustworthiness level.

+Distributed Trusted Path Routing:
+: Through the exchange of attestation evidence between peering network devices, a trusted topology  is established and maintained.
+Only devices meeting the needs of a formally defined trustworthiness level are included as members  of this topology.
+Traffic exchanged with sensitive subnets is forwarded into this topology.

-# Technology users for RATSnonce.
+# Technology users for RATS.

 ## Trusted Computing Group Remove Integrity Verification (TCG-RIV)